toddschultz/DegreesOfClimateChange/doc/Components.md

 Date - date string with a minimum of the month and year for the average global temperature estimates Tabsolute_C or Tanomaly_C - estimated average global temperature as an absolute or deviation, respectively, in units of degrees Celsius

-# Comparison visualization
+# Comparison visualizations
-This component should create a clear and intuitive graph that compares the temperature estimates from the various data sources.
-The graph should eloquently handle data that could be in absolute units and deviation units.
+This component should create a set clear and intuitive graphs that compares the temperature estimates from the various data sources.
+The graphs should eloquently handle data that could be in absolute units and deviation units.
+Note, after working with the data it was determined that a single graph would be inefficient and incomplete demonstrate the comparison.
+Thus this component was modified to include multiple graphs.

 ## Design
-Graph with time (dates) on the x-axis and two y-axes, one for absolute temperature estimates and another for deviation temperature estimates
+1. Graph with a subplot for each data source provided.
+The subplots should have time (dates) on the x-axis and temperature on the y-axes.
+The ranges for all of the x-axis should be the same, the maximum date range.
+The ranges for the y-axes should be the same for any subplots that are absolute temperature estimates and the same for any subplots that are for anomaly or deviation temperature estimates.
+This provide quick understanding of each data source individually and any overview or gross tends between the data sources.

+2. Graph with a subplotsfor overlaying the anomaly temperature estimate and a subplot for overlaying the absolute temperature estimates, so long as there are at least two data sources.
+This will provide quicker comparison of the tends and numeric values.

 ## Inputs
 Dataframes with two columns (Dates,Tabsolute_C or Tanomaly_C) for each data source(at least two)